-While you can't disable this layer of encryption or select an alternate encryption type, you can add a second layer of encryption over the existing AWS owned encryption keys by choosing a customermanaged key when you create your Amazon DataZone domains.
-Amazon DataZone supports the use of a symmetric customer managed keys that you can create, own, and manage to add a second layer of encryption over the existing AWS owned encryption.
-Because you have full control of this layer of encryption, in it you can perform the following tasks:
+While you can't disable this layer of encryption or select an alternate encryption type, you can choose a customer-managed key when you create your Amazon DataZone domains.
+Amazon DataZone supports the use of a symmetric customer managed keys that you can create, own, and manage.
+Because you have full control of encryption, you can perform the following tasks: